SolhavenGames/Elementals-of-Tulia/README.md

 ## T-Year 920
 - **_Zezri's_** underground society tries and fails to cure **_Kael_**, who reaches Death Gate V.
 - Contact Death spreads through Tixolam and **_Zezri's_** underground society due to contact with victims.
 - Tixolam begins publicly demonizing Forbidden Elements, growing afraid of the monsters that broke from their grip.
+- A wounded **_Zero_** is released by **_Zezri's_** underground group, strippinng him of his leadership and keeping him confused.
 - **_Ember_** attacks Wuhan-Nanjing, causing 1.2 trillion in damages and killing hundreds of thousands.
 (E-Year 2036)
 - **_Adva_** gains Squall, regaining her Windsi.
 She is hesitant to move beyond Gate I. (E-Year 2036)
 - **_Rai_** and **_Arete_** hear of the attack on Wuhan-Nanjing, beginning to admire **_Ember_** from a distance.
 (E-Year 2036)
 - The Coven declares Forbidden Elements an anomoly, while the Phlanax declare the Forbidden Elements a bi-product of Coven ambition.
 - Both sides claim to commmit to no more use of Forbidden Elements.
+- Irision begins researching how to access the Sol element, struggling due to low val banks among test subejcts.
+- Coven World Government digs up mythical texts surrounding Forbidden Elements, and withhold them from the Phlanax.
+- ADS declares a state of emergency surrounding Elementals, giving the ERI more power and influence.
+(E-Year 2036)
 - **_Rai_** reaches Deluge Gate I. (E-Year 2037)
+- Large-Scale Anti Elemental weaponry begins development, made to be placed in Super Cities.
+(E-Year 2037)
+- **_Ember_** attacks New York Super City, causing just under 2 trillion in damage to the city.
+(E-Year 2037)
+- **_Ember_**, under the alias Hellfire, is declared a wanted terrorist across planet Earth.
+(E-Year 2037)
+## T-Year 921
+- **_Adva_** finally chooses to sacrifice her Windsi for Squall Gate II. **_Ember_** supports her through this.
+(E-Year 2037)
+- Phlanax World Government declare _all_ Forbidden Element wielders wanted criminals.